 Do I need to submit my official transcript(s) with my application?

 At the time you submit your application, only a self-reported transcript is required.
-You may either upload an image of your scanned transcript or use the template provided within the application.
+You may upload an image of your unofficial transcript to your application.
 Once you are admitted, you must submit official transcripts to the Office of Graduate Admissions.
 Please note that Boston College reserves the right to withdraw any offer of admission already made if there is any discrepancy between the self-reported transcript and the official transcript.

 Can I receive credit for previous course work?

-Students can receive equivalency credit for up to two courses and thus be allowed to substitute an elective for a core course.
-Additionally, you can have 6 credits (2 courses) waived due to courses taken at the Masters level.
-You must have received a grade of B or better in the course you wish to transfer credits from.
+While course waiver policies vary according to program, there are generally two options for students to receive course credit for courses taken at the undergraduate or graduate level.
+Students can receive equivalency credit for up to two courses and thus be allowed to waive core courses, but the credits must be fulfilled with electives.
+Advanced standing allows you to waive up to 15 credits (5 courses), which will reduce the overall credit requirement for your degree.
+You must have received a grade of B or better in the course from which you chose to transfer credits.
+Students can only receive advanced standing credit for core courses.
 All students interested in receiving equivalency credit or advanced standing credit must complete a course waiver form to be evaluated by the Associate Dean of Graduate Programs.

 Do I need to submit an official copy of my GMAT or GRE scores with my application?